Actions and Detail Panel

 Welcome to the Eventbrite page of Central CoderDojo, a place where everyone can learn how to code!

-The sessions are held in room 2-60 inside the Library at North Metropolitan TAFE (previously Central Institute of Technology), 30 Aberdeen St, Northbridge, 6003.
+The sessions are held in room 3-06, above the stairs and through the glass double-doors at North Metropolitan TAFE (previously Central Institute of Technology), 30 Aberdeen St, Northbridge, 6003.
 Our sessions go from 10 am to 12 pm.

 There is only one rule...
 Be cool!

 The tickets must be booked by a parent / guardian.
 By registering for this CoderDojo session, the parent / guardian agrees to the following terms:

 - If the ninja is 11 years old or younger, a parent or guardian must stay at the Dojo for the duration of the session.
 The parent does not need to stay in the room next to your child, but must stay at the Dojo location;

 - Central CoderDojo cannot take responsibility for allergies or other conditions.
 If you have specific concerns about your child's well-being, please stay at the Dojo for the duration of the session; and

 - I give permission for CoderDojo WA to use photo media of my child at the Dojo to promote the Dojo.

 What is CoderDojo?